-Several examples in the Star Trek Novel Verse.
 First, there’s the Pak'shree homeworld.
 Pak'shree are born neuter, become male at puberty (and spend their adolescence having sex and competing to do so), before becoming female at maturity.
 All Pak’shree in authority are thus female by default.
 As male and immature are synonymous, Pak'shree often have trouble relating to males of other races without sounding (unintentionally) sexist.
 The inhabited worlds of the Cygnet system are also examples of Lady Land.

 Cygnet XIV, the Cygneti homeworld, was historically (22nd century) blatantly sexist towards males, with intellect and authority only ever considered feminine traits.
 This causes problems for male humans in the Star Trek: Enterprise Relaunch.
 Holor Sethe in the Star Trek: Titan series demonstrates that in some ways it hasn't changed too much by the 24th century.

 Interestingly, and perhaps wisely, the all-female Klingon warriors of the qawHaq'hoch established their headquarters on Cygnet IV in the Star Trek: Voyager Relaunch.
 It makes sense; Klingons are patriarchal, so usually Klingon females operating without any males would be seen as odd; Cygnet might well be the nearest system to Klingon space where no-one would blink to see an all-female quasi-political organization.